Iran national football team: Nicknames

 The Iranian national team has received several nicknames by supporters and media.
-The most common one used is "Team Melli" (تیم ملی), meaning "The National Team" in Persian language.
-Although the Iranian supporters have popularized "Team Melli", other nicknames for the team include "Persian Stars" (entitled since the World Cup 2006) "Shiran e Iran", meaning "The Iranian Lions" or "The Lions of Persia", "Shirdilan", "Lion Hearts" and "Princes of Persia" (used since AFC Asian Cup 2011).
+The most common one used is "Team Melli" (تیم ملی), meaning "The National Team" in Persian.
+Although the Iranian supporters have popularized "Team Melli", other nicknames for the team include "Persian Stars" (entitled since the World Cup 2006) "Shiran e Iran", meaning "The Iranian Lions" or "The Lions of Persia", "Shir Delan", "Lion Hearts" and "Princes of Persia" (used since AFC Asian Cup 2011).
 Iran's slogan for the 2014 FIFA World Cup was Honour of Persia, selected in an internet poll held by FIFA.
-A more recently used nickname, due to the presence of the Asiatic cheetah on the 2014 World Cup jersey, is Youzpalangan which means "The Cheetahs".
+A more recently used nickname, due to the presence of the Asiatic cheetah on the 2014 World Cup jersey, is Youzpalangan which means "The Cheetahs"; the team mascot "Yupa" is also a cheetah, although this has been seen as a government propaganda ploy to wane people away from the lion nickname due to the pre-revolutionary Lion and Sun.

 Kits and crests

 Traditionally, Iran national football team's home kit is white, and the away kit is red.
 Sometimes, green shirts with white shorts and red socks are used.